okiayR/AutoScewin/README.md

 ### Important Notes
 - I've only tested this program on LGA1700.
 There's no guarantee for this to work on every motherboard.
-- If you're on ASUS, you need enable "Publish HII Resources" & disable "Password Protection of Runtime Variables".
+- If you're on ASUS, you'll need to enable "Publish HII Resources" & disable "Password Protection of Runtime Variables" for SCEWIN to run.

 ### Motherboards Tested
 ASUS Z790 Apex Encore